Your stomach lining, or mucosa, contains glands that produce

 - persistent, intense stress

-Who Is at Risk for Chronic Gastritis?
+Are the Risk Factors for Chronic Gastritis?

-How Is Chronic Gastritis Diagnosed?
+Is Chronic Gastritis Diagnosed?

 Your doctor will ask about your medical history and symptoms.
 A

 - a stool test to look for stomach bleeding